7hacker/data-structures-algorithms-in-python/README.md

 merge2arrs.py : Given 2 arrs: Short and Long of same size (n), that are already sorted return the sorted long array in linear time, merging the two arrays

+minimumWindowSubstring.py : Given a string S and a string T, find the minimum window in S which will contain all the characters in T in complexity O(n).
+For example, S = "ADOBECODEBANC" T = "ABC" .
+Minimum window is "BANC".

 minstack.py : implement a stack with the usual stack semantics but additionally also returns the Minimum value in the stack in O(1)

 nextPalin.py : Given a number what is the immediate next Palindrome number?
 Example, given 135, output should be 141